-As the largest lake in southern Ontario, outside of the Great Lakes, Lake Simcoe provides some of the most sought after angling opportunities in Ontario in all four seasons; however, it is best known for its winter ice fishery.
+As the largest lake in southern Ontario (outside of the Great Lakes), Lake Simcoe provides the most sought after angling opportunities in all four seasons.
+However, it is best known for its winter ice fishery.
 It hosts a fish community made up of close to 50 fish species!
 The most prominent fish species angled through the ice include: Yellow Perch, Lake Trout, Lake Whitefish, Lake Herring (Cisco) and Northern Pike.
 Less targeted species include Ling (Burbot), Black Crappie, Walleye and even Rainbow Smelt.

 Yellow perch is one of the most popular species harvested in the recreational fishery, both in the open-water and the winter fisheries.
 Lake Simcoe has long been recognized for its quality smallmouth bass fishery, and is a preferred destination for those anglers seeking trophy sized smallmouth.
 Other warmwater species are targeted to a lesser degree.
 There is a significant commercial baitfish industry that focuses on the emerald shiner population.